dfbarrero/dataCourse/assignments/exoplanets/exoplanets.md

    * Remove attributes that contain duplicate information (for instance, planet mass expressed in different units).
    * Count the number of planets discovered by each method.
 Is the dataset balanced?
 In general, you should use Cohen's kappa to compare classifiers with unbalanced data.
    * Drop all instances whose detection method is different than "Transit" or "Radial Velocity".
 (Hint: use the node "Value Filter").
-3. Classify the discovery method using a tree classifier.
+2. Classify the discovery method using a tree classifier.
    * Which variable does the classifier identify as most relevant?
 You may want to use the "Decision Tree View" node to ease the inspection of the classifier.
    * Remove that attribute, retrain the classifier and assess its kappa.
 Repeat it several times, what does happen to the classifier performance?
+3. Experiment with different classifiers and try to improve the performance.
 4. Consider only pl_dens, pl_mass and pl_radj as in the previous exercise, and retrain the classifier.
 What happens?